Office ( 541 ) 967-

 Juveniles who spend more than several days at detention have an opportunity to complete a “risk management workbook” and participate in skills groups with the assistance of detention staff.

 Incoming and outgoing mail is searched for contraband.
-Examples of contraband are: stickers, drugs, food, and inappropriate pictures.
-Mail privileges can be terminated if contraband enters the facility via mail.
+Examples of contraband are: stickers, drugs, food and inappropriate pictures.
 Packages and gifts are not allowed.

 Mail can be sent to:

 in scheduling a tour of detention for your son or daughter?